MarcusBuer/Fish-Galore-Ark-Tool/README.md

 # :tv: Compatible Resolutions
-16:9:
+16:9 aspect ratio:
 - [x] 1920x1080
 - [x] 1366x768

-16:10
+16:10 aspect ratio:
 - [x] 1680x1050

-You don't see your resolution on the list?
+You don't see your resolution on this list?
 Try it anyway... the program tries to interpolate to unknown resolutions.

-If it doesn't work take screenshots of every letter (A, C, D, E, Q, S, W, X and Z) and send to me on an Issue so I can add it.
+If it doesn't work please take screenshots of every letter (A, C, D, E, Q, S, W, X and Z) and send to me on an Issue so I can add it to the script.